Lakelands railway station: Description

-Lakelands station is located within the northern Mandurah suburb of Lakelands in the state of Western Australia.
-It will primarily serve Lakelands and the nearby area of Madora Bay.
-The station is surrounded primarily by low density residential areas, although there is the Lakelands Shopping Centre approximately 800 m west of the station, Black Swan Lake immediately east of the station and Paganoni Lake 500 m north-east of the station.
+Lakelands is on the Mandurah line of the Transperth network, 64.5 km south of Perth Underground station and 6.5 km north of Mandurah station, in fare zone seven.
+It is within the northern Mandurah suburb of Lakelands in the state of Western Australia.
+It primarily serves Lakelands and the nearby area of Madora Bay.
+The station is surrounded primarily by low-density residential areas, although the Lakelands Shopping Centre is approximately 800 m west of the station, Black Swan Lake is immediately east of the station, and Paganoni Lake is 500 m north-east of the station.
 During the development approval process, the area's urban planning was criticised by Joint Development Assessment Panel member Ian Birch for situating the Lakelands Shopping Centre too far away from the planned station.
-The adjacent stations are Mandurah station to the south and Warnbro station to the north.
-Lakelands station is on the Mandurah line of the Transperth network, 64.5 km south of Perth Underground station and 6.5 km north of Mandurah station, within fare zone seven.
+The adjacent stations are Mandurah to the south and Warnbro to the north.

 Lakelands station is immediately south of where Lake Valley Drive bridges across the Mandurah line.
-The station's entrance, where the bus interchange and car park are located, is to the west of the railway.
-The bus interchange will consist of eight sheltered bus stands and will be accessed from Lake Valley Drive.
-The car park contains approximately 400 bays and will be accessed via Ashwood Parkway.
-The train station will consist of two side platforms with lifts and stairs.
-The station is located on an embankment so that the bus interchange is level with the concourse above the platforms.
-Lakelands station is designed to be universally accessible.
+The station entrance, where the bus interchange and car park are located, is to the west of the rail line.
+The bus interchange consists of eight sheltered bus stands accessed from Lake Valley Drive.
+The car park contains approximately 400 bays and is accessed via Ashwood Parkway.
+The train station consists of two side platforms with lifts and stairs.
+The station is located on an embankment allowing for the bus interchange to be level with the concourse above the platforms.
+The station was designed to be universally accessible.
 Facilities include toilets, a room for up to 96 bicycles, and a transit officer booth.
-Transit officers are planned to be present from the afternoon peak until last service.
-There is future proofing for the addition of fare gates, escalators, more lifts and other facilities once patronage increases.
+Transit officers are present from the afternoon peak until last service.
+The station is future-proofed by allowing for the addition of fare gates, escalators, an extra lift per platform and other facilities once higher patronage has been established.

-Lakelands station was built by ADCO Constructions and designed by a consultant team appointed by ADCO.
+Lakelands station was built by ADCO Constructions, having been designed by a consultant team appointed by ADCO.
 The lead architect was DesignInc.
 The station was designed to complement the surrounding environment, particularly Black Swan Lake.
-This includes a "neutral colour palette, sculptural concrete forms, and a distinctive overhanging roof".
-There will be public art designed by Sioux Tempestt and Noongar artist Seantelle Walsh.
-The artwork is proposed to be sandblasted into the retaining walls and the building's entrance pathway.
+That included a "neutral colour palette, sculptural concrete forms, and a distinctive overhanging roof".
+There was to be public art designed by Sioux Tempestt and Noongar artist Seantelle Walsh, which was sandblasted into the retaining walls and the entrance pathway.